jamii/jamii.github.com/journal.md

 * native and jni - simple, but requires hand-coding or reflection for api

 I'm leaning towards the latter.
 It will at least give me simple apps with a sensible complexity load.

+### 2017 Aug 13

+Got the Rust tools installed and semi-working.
+VS Code seems to be the best supported editor.
+Had to install https://fonts.google.com/download?family=Droid%20Sans%20Mono to make it readable.